Category: ASA

 Runner Up – Gremlins, Staten Island, New York

-The NY Gremlins, gunning for their 4th straight USA National Championship, couldn’t get past old nemesis, Hill United Chiefs n the winner’s bracket final.
+The NY Gremlins, gunning for their 4th straight USA National Championship, couldn’t get past old nemesis, Hill United Chiefs in the winner’s bracket final.
 The Chiefs defeated Andrew Kirkpatrick and the Gremlins 8-1.
-Brad Ezekial homered and Bruno Motroni doubled for the Chiefs.
+Brad Ezekial homered, and Bruno Motroni doubled for the Chiefs.
 Jason Hill (2-3), Steve Mullaley (2-3) and Mark Johnson (2-2) all had big games for the Chiefs.
 The Gremlins were scheduled to play the Hallman Twins in the loser’s bracket final when the rains washed out the tournament.
 By ASA tie-breaker rules, the Hill United Chiefs were declared the Champs by being the only undefeated team.
 The Gremlins were awarded second and the Hallman Twins were awarded third.
 The two Australian pitching legends Adam Folkard for the Chiefs was 2-0 and Andrew Kirkpatrick of the Gremlins was 1-1 (1 Save, 10 IP, 10 K).

 • MVP – Bruno Motnoni, Hill United Chiefs